saralilyb/jspsi-go-example/README.md

 	cd jspsi-go-example
 	psiturk

 All of this is available under an MIT license.
-If you like this and want more examples, consider [leaving a tip through PayPal](https://www.paypal.me/jtth) or [through Cash](https://cash.me/$jtth).
+If you like this and want more examples in CoffeScript, consider [leaving a tip through PayPal](https://www.paypal.me/jtth) or [through Cash](https://cash.me/$jtth).